How do I know if a car seat will fit properly in my car?

-- The best way to figure out if the car seat will fit, is to try before you buy.
+- The best way to figure out if the car seat will fit is to try before you buy.
 Most retail stores will allow you to take the car seat out to your car and see if it is compatible.

 As of September 2016, Diono has approved the use of all current models of Diono convertible car seats and booster seats with Ford Motor Company’s Inflatable Seat Belts.
 This allowance is retroactive to previous Radian convertible and Monterey booster models.

-Are there any cars in which a Diono car seat can’t be installed?
+Are there any cars in which a diono car seat can’t be installed?

-The rainier convertible car seat features extra deep side walls and still offer a space saving design as the bottom portion is narrow.
-With the addition of the deeper sidewalls, the top of the seat is wider than the radian rXT by 1.5″.
-The rainier offers a space saving design that allows for a passenger to comfortably ride between two installed seats or for 2 adults to sit comfortably with a car seat installed in the center.
+- Rainier, Pacifica and Olympia models feature extra deep side walls and still offer a space-saving design, as their bottom portion is narrow.
+With the addition of the deeper sidewalls, the top of the seat is wider than the radian rXT by 1.5?.
+The seats offer a space saving design that allows for a passenger to comfortably ride between two installed seats or for 2 adults to sit comfortably with a car seat installed in the center.

 Will my child fit in Diono convertible seats to the maximum height and weight?

 - Therefore, our testing matrixes are limited to certain size test dummies to use for testing.
 Since these specific ATDs fit our car seats, weight and heights are determined based on these specific test dummies.
 Children grow at different rates, shapes and sizes.

-Unfortunately they result in some of the most severe injuries and mortality rates, and the most vulnerable are children.
+- Unfortunately they result in some of the most severe injuries and mortality rates, and the most vulnerable are children.

-Diono developed side impact protection for its car seats by creating a rigorous testing protocol that simulates side impact crashes.
+- Diono developed side impact protection for its car seats by creating a rigorous testing protocol that simulates side impact crashes.

 - Diono Convertible+Booster car seats feature deep, reinforced sidewalls that extend straight forward and are lined with thick, energy absorbing foam.
 Sidewalls must have proper size, shape and strength in order to contain a child, provide protection and absorb side impact forces.

-While there are currently no side impact standards that any car seat manufacture must meet, having a car seat with additional internal head wings, with a strong structure and energy absorbing foam like the radian rXT and rainier, does provide more protection for a child’s head.
+While there are currently no side impact standards that any car seat manufacturer must meet, having a car seat with additional internal head wings, with a strong structure and energy absorbing foam like the radian rXT and rainier, does provide more protection for a child’s head.

-- Keep in mind, though, most side impact crashes have more of a frontal component to them, thus pushing an occupants head more forward and then to the side during such a collision.
+- Keep in mind though, most side impact crashes have more of a frontal component to them, thus pushing an occupants head more forward and then to the side during such a collision.